 The mindfulness-based philanthropic approach of ACT accounts for its effectiveness and practicability and makes it a satisfying experience for both the therapist and the help seeker.

-- Hayes and Smith (2005): Get out of your mind and your life – The new acceptance and commitment therapy.
+- Hayes, S. C. (2005).
+Get out of your mind and into your life: The new acceptance and commitment therapy.
+New Harbinger Publications.

 - Hayes, S. C., Pankey, J., Gifford, E. V., Batten, S. V., & Quinones, R. (2002).
 Acceptance and Commitment Therapy in experiential avoidance disorders.
 In T. Patterson (Ed.), Comprehensive handbook of psychotherapy: Cognitive-behavioral approaches (Vol. 2, pp. 319-351).
 John Wiley.